 Quiet and peaceful, this boutique hotel is the perfect place for those looking to relax and pamper themselves, as it has a gorgeous rooftop pool with spectacular ocean views, along with a relaxing spa and access to the gorgeous Indigo Beach Club.
-You can dine with the sand between your toes and soak up the relaxed Mexican Caribbean vibe, before returning to the spacious and simple bedrooms, which are based around a neutral cream and brown color palette, with vibrant orange accents.
-Smooth, glossy wood furniture is heavily featured too, only enhancing the quality vibe ofAcanto Hotel and Suites.
+You can dine with the sand between your toes and soak up the relaxed Mexican Caribbean vibe before returning to the spacious and simple bedrooms, which are based around a neutral cream and brown color palette, with vibrant orange accents.
+Smooth, glossy wood furniture is heavily featured, too, only enhancing the quality vibe ofAcanto Hotel and Suites.

-A Trip Advisor Certificate of Excellence winner for five years running, Hotel Cielo is a lower priced option that doesn’t skimp on quality.
+A TripAdvisor Certificate of Excellence winner for five years running, Hotel Cielo is a lower priced option that doesn’t skimp on quality.
 A short distance from the ADO bus terminal, this mid-range hotel is a comfortable option in the center of Playa del Carmen.
 Their stunning tiled rooftop, overflowing with plants and architectural quirks, is a huge selling point and offers spectacular views over the sea.
-Hotel Cielo also maintains a certain level of Mexican charm, with wrought iron railings and tiled floors, yet also manages to inject contemporary touches into the quaint bedrooms.
+Hotel Cielo also maintains a certain level of Mexican charm, with wrought-iron railings and tiled floors, yet also manages to inject contemporary touches into the quaint bedrooms, which are all smoke-free.
 Leafy, light and airy, Hotel Cielo also has an on-site restaurant, Carboncitos.